27 min read

 how many fast food restaurants in the us

-McDonald's, for instance, plans to open 900 new locations across the U.S. by 2027, accompanied by a hiring initiative to onboard up to 375,000 restaurant workers during the summer of 2025
+McDonald's, for instance, plans to open 900 new locations across the U.S. by 2027, accompanied by an initiative to onboard up to 375,000 workers during the summer.

-In addition, the number of franchised fast food restaurants is expected to grow by 2.2% in 2025 — reaching an estimated 204,366 locations.
-This shows that owning a fast food franchise remains a popular investment choice.
+In addition, the number of franchised fast food restaurants is expected to grow by 2.2% in 2025 — reaching an estimated 204,366 locations

 Need to hire new staff?